 - Multiple location affidavit form (pdf) starting Jan.
 1 2020

-- Real Estate Excise Tax Affidavit (PDF) for 2019
+- Real Estate Excise Tax Affidavit (PDF) prior to Jan.
+1 2020

 - Real Estate Excise Tax Supplemental Statement (PDF)

 - Instructions for Supplemental Statement (PDF)

 - Mobile Home Real Estate Excise Tax Affidavit (PDF)